-Nicely baked, chewy cookies aren't just for low elevation!
-These High Altitude Peanut Butter Cookies are nutty, lightly crunchy, chewy, and full of peanut butter flavor.
+Nicely baked, chewy cookies aren't just made with white flour!
+These Whole Wheat Peanut Butter Cookies are nutty, lightly crunchy, chewy, and full of peanut butter flavor.

 This recipe was originally published on March 27, 2020.
-It was updated with additional recipe information on September 29, 2020.
+It was updated with new photos and additional recipe information on November 16, 2020.

 It's baking time again, everybody!

 Yep, even though we're just here by ourselves for the indefinite future and I'm being safe by not giving baked goods away for the time being, I still find that I want to bake every few days.